 Splash Financial, based in Cleveland, Ohio, began offering loans to medical residents and fellows in mid-2017.
-It’s a must-check if you’re an MD or DO still in training.
-It’s also a contender if you want to give a major credit union a shot at offering you a great low rate.
+It's a must-check if you’re an MD or DO still in training.
+It's also a contender if you want to give a major credit union a shot at offering a great refinancing interest rate.

 Who can refinance with Splash?

-Splash will even allow Parent PLUS Loans to be refinanced in the child’s name.
+Note that some of Splash’s lending partners might even allow Parent PLUS Loans to be refinanced into the child's name.

 How Splash Financial refinances loans for residents and fellows

-- Your regular payments start six months after training ends.
+3. Your regular loan payments start six months after training ends.

 As with its general refinancing product, Splash Financial charges no origination fees, application fees or prepayment penalties on its medical school refinance loans.

-She ended up refinancing because of her modest loan amount and how much credit she lost for PSLF while not making payments.
+She ended up refinancing because of her modest loan amount and how much credit she lost for Public Service Loan Forgiveness (PSLF) while not making payments.

 If she had gone the private practice route, someone like my wife could have benefited from the Splash residency refinancing.
 She would have cut her interest rate from 6.8% to something much lower and saved thousands of dollars.